GuanLab/sensorium-viz/README.md

     --ckpt-every 10000
 ```

-To use multiple GPUs for data parallel:
+To use multiple GPUs for data parallelism:
 `CUDA_VISIBLE_DEVICES=0,1,2,3 torchrun --nnodes=1 --nproc_per_node=4 --master_port=29501 train.py ...`

-Fine-tune an existed model with only the synthetic data for cross-mice inference.
-For example, we have trained a model for mouse 21067 and want to fine-tune for mouse 23343:
+Fine-tune an existing model with only the synthetic data for cross-mice inference.
+For example, we have trained a model for mouse 21067 and want to fine-tune it for mouse 23343:

 ```bash
 CUDA_VISIBLE_DEVICES=0 torchrun --nnodes=1 --nproc_per_node=1 --master_port=29501 train.py \